TheRealKaup/KTech/documentation/style.md

 ## Inclusion

-In a header file that defines a class, this is the following format for inclusion:
+In a header file that defines a KTech class, this is the following format for inclusion:
 - `#pragma once`
 - New line
 - `#define KTECH_DEFINITION`